gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-fundamentals.md

 {{{example url="../webgl-2d-rectangle.html" }}}

-You might notice the rectangle is near the bottom of that area.
+Again you might notice the rectangle is near the bottom of that area.
 WebGL considers the bottom left corner to be 0,0.
-To get it to be the more traditional top left corner used for 2d graphics APIs we can just flip the y coordinate.
+To get it to be the more traditional top left corner used for 2d graphics APIs we can just flip the clip space y coordinate.

     *   gl_Position = vec4(clipSpace * vec2(1, -1), 0, 1);